 In addition to maintaining the library, this team should also be responsible both for helping other groups utilize the library and for ensuring it’s being used correctly.
 The library provides the entire organization with some basic tools to help define how components should work, however there must still be design oversight to ensure the right components are used in the most effective manner.
 Pattern libraries can be a boon for organizations with design teams that don’t have the resources to create each page on their own.
 The pattern library will allow for development teams to efficiently create effective, consistent designs for standard pages and components.
 These designs should still be reviewed by the design team, however this review should be quick – are patterns used correctly? – thus freeing up the design team to focus on more complex needs.

 Creativity and craftsmanship

-While the rigid structure of a pattern library, particularly when designing for enterprise software, may seem like a step away from creativity, that shouldn’t be the case.
+While the rigid structure of a pattern library, particularly when designing enterprise software and applying an enterprise UX design process, may seem like a step away from creativity, that shouldn’t be the case.
 Designers should imbue the pattern library with creativity in the way everything looks and in the unique components defined for your system.
 Further, no pattern library will capture every possible interaction.
 Designers will still be charged with crafting creative solutions to the more complex and unique problems throughout the system.
 As an added bonus, with much of the more redundant work of implementing common enterprise UI design patterns now streamlined, designers have more time to spend digging into the more difficult challenges.
 Finally, while the pattern library defines how some things look and interact, it doesn’t define how the system works.
 It is still crucial to define smart, effective, and easy to use workflows through research and design.
 A consistent UI with easy-to-use components but ineffective workflows doesn’t make a good application, nor do effective workflows built with a difficult to use UI.
 Achieving this combination of intelligent process and usable interface is difficult, but it’s what will set your product apart.